-millions of bottles have been sold and used any Postoffice in the United States, upon to cure Rheumatism, Ulcers, Sores, Bruises, receipt of the retail price, which may be sent Sprains.
-Ring-worm, Felons, Salt Rheum, us by mail, in bank qills of any specie-pay Piles, Sore Nipples, and Caked Breasts, ing bank, and odd change in specie or Postif elected, to perform the duties of said office cept for medical, sacramental, mechanical Cancers.
-Itch, Corns on the Toes, Sore office stamps.
-Catalogues, postage prepaid.
-Eyes, Ear ache, Pimples, Swollen Joints sent on application.
-Address us either at tenings; pulleys; spiral door springs; 1000 wanted; Broadcloths, (double width,) Cassi-SECTION 2.
-That the officers authorized by or Limbs, Cuts, Scalds. or Scald Head.
-Auburn or Buffalo. law to hold elections in each ward, borough Numb Palsey Bunions or Frosted Feet, and towhship of this Commonwealth, are Warts or any other complaint that can be To the Voters of Monroe county, hereby directed and required at the place fix- reached by an external remedy.
-And it has Fellow-citizens:-I offer myself as a candidate for the office of Description of the Courts ed by law, in the several districts for the always has been successful.
-It is equally always has been successful.
-It is equally always has been successful.
-It is equally bolding of the general elections in said districts, on the second Tuesday of October of Harness Galds, or any Sprain, Soreness of the courts.
-Prothonotary & Clerk of the Courts next, when they shall be organized as an e- or Stiffness.
-And it is warranted to cure To County Merchants.
+published, is among us.
+Who has not heard cannot be done, we will send any books that of the Mexican Musting Liniment !
+Many may be ordered, by mail, postage prepaid, to millions of bottles have been sold and used any Postoffice in the United States, upon to cure Rheumatism, Ulcers, Sores, Bruises. receipt of the retail price, which may be sent Sprains.
+Ring-worm, Felons, Salt Rheum. us by mail, in bank qills of any specie-pay Piles, Sore Nipples, and Caked Breasts, ing bank, and odd change in specie or Post-Eyes, Ear-ache, Pimples, Swollen Joints sent on application.
+Address us either at lenings; pulleys; spiral door springs; 1000 wanted; Broadeloths, (double width.)
+Cassior Limbs, Cuts, Scalds, or Scald Head, Auburn or Buffalo. law to hold elections in each ward, borough Numb Palsey Bunions or Frosted Feet, and towhship of this Commonwealth, are Warts or any other complaint that can be To the Voters of Monroe county, hereby directed and required at the place fix- reached by an external remedy.
+And it has Pellow-citizens:- I offer myself as a can- ed by law, in the several districts for the always has been successful.
+It is equally holding of the general elections in said dis- good in healing Wounds, Scratches, Saddle Sieve, Riddle, Screen, and Wire Cloth Mantricts, on the second Tuesday of October or Harness Galds, or any Sprain, Soreness Prothonotary & Clerk of the Courts next, when they shall be organized as an e- or Stiffness.
+And it is warranted to cure of Monroe county.
+Should you deem me lection board, to receive from each qualified Spavin, Ring bone, Splint or Poll evil, on proposed law shall contain in the inside the The large bottles contain much more Liniwords, "For a Prohibitory Liquor Law," and ment in proportion to the prices, and there- To County Merchants.
+Prohibitory Liquor Law," which votes shall | Every store should be supplied with this Sold by every dealer in drugs and medi June 29, 1854.-1y Notice.